passt/miceandmen/README.md

 ## Additional data

-Due to size constraints, trained models and archived processed data used in this repository is available on Mendeley data (doi: ).
+Due to size constraints, trained models and archived processed data used in this repository is available on Mendeley data (DOI: 10.17632/csvm3kpkxd.1).